 7. Don’t go all in on gaming

-While it can seem logical to buy one machine that can handle all your curricular and extra-curricular needs, it may not be the best idea.
-If you’re really into gaming and want to get a machine that’s going to give you incredible performance for high-quality settings and fast frame rates at high resolutions, you’re going to be picking a computer that’s a slight overkill for class – not to mention, extra expensive.
+While it can seem logical to buy just one machine that can handle all your curricular and extra-curricular needs, it may not be the best idea.
+If you’re really into gaming and want to invest in one of the best gaming laptops that are going to give you fast frame rates at high resolutions, you’re going to be picking a computer that’s overkill for class – not to mention, extra expensive.

-You may find that you’re actually better off buying yourself a gaming desktop and a more affordable laptop for class.
-Rather than going with a $2,000 gaming laptop, you’ll probably get a lot more mileage out of a $1,300 desktop and a $700 laptop.
+You may find that you’re actually better off buying yourself a gaming desktop and a more affordable laptop for class, especially if you're going to be spending more time on your work device than your gaming one.

-You’ll save even more money when you want or have to upgrade your gaming specs after a couple years and don’t need to buy a whole new machine to do it.
+Plus, you’ll save even more money when you want or have to upgrade your gaming specs after a couple of years and don’t need to buy a whole new machine to do it.